 OVERVIEW: Each shelter leg will need a foundation to prevent the EMT pipe from sinking into the ground.
 This foundation will consist of small wooden “feet” which are essentially just 5in squares of oriented strand board (OSB) with a hole drilled in the center of each of them that slide over each piece of rebar before installing the EMT legs.
 As there are 30 legs per shelter, you will need 30 of these feet per shelter.
 Always wear safety glasses and work gloves when operating power tools.

+Picture of foundation for EMT pipe

 FOUNDATION PREP: